 3. Have them Watch Spanish Language Television and Movies

-Watching different language programs has never been easier.
-Your child can watch the same content they normally watch but in a different language.
+Watch short language learning videos that are designed for toddlers.
+Start with a maximum of 30 minutes a day to not try and overload your child with this method.
+Watching different language programs has never been easier with technology.
+Your toddler can watch the same content they normally watch but in a different language.
 This helps your child pick up on certain new words and phrases in a rapid manner.
-Try choosing SAP if the television program allows it, select the Spanish audio track while streaming movies or on your children’s DVDs.
+Try choosing SAP if the television program allows it, select the Spanish audio track while streaming children’s shows and movies.

 Check Out: Hulu Plus – they currently offer several children’s cartoons in the Spanish language.
 Netflix – they are adding more and more Spanish language children’s content regularly.